-Implementation Strategy 7.1a: Encourage businesses providing personal services to residents, businesses, and visitors to locate in Talent, such as financial services, entertainment, restaurants, coffee shops, and other pedestrian-oriented businesses.
+Implementation Strategy 7.1a: Encourage businesses providing personal services to residents, businesses, and visitors to locate in Talent, such as financial services.

 Implementation Steps: (1) Work with businesses and stakeholder to identify opportunities to attract these types of businesses.
 Coordinate this task with the work of the Economic Development Commission.